Gary Burton: Jazz Improvisation

 - Demystifying the Process

-Completion of Basic Improvisation or equivalent knowledge and experience.
+Completion of Basic Improvisation or equivalent knowledge and experience is required.
 You should have some experience with improvisation on familiar standards (i.e., improvising on the blues form and simply constructed standard songs).
 You should have some familiarity with chord symbols and the common chord scales.

-- A basic audio recording tool that will allow you to record yourself playing along with a background track and save the recording in MP3 format.
+- A basic audio recording tool that will allow you to record yourself and save the recording in MP3 format.
 You will have a tool to use for this purpose inside the learning environment.
-Alternatively, you can use software like Audacity, GarageBand, or a Digital Audio Workstation (DAW).
+Alternatively, you can use software like Audacity (PC) or GarageBand (Mac)

 - A printer is recommended, so that you can print out music examples used in the course